-We've harvested grapes on the Ribeira Sacra, searched for percebes along the rocky coast of Galicia, fertilized date trees in an oasis with an ancient civilization in Egypt, baked bread for a village with a great-grandmother in Cyprus, harvested olives to make olive oil in Cyprus and Italy, cultivated cabbage to make kimchi with grandmothers in Korea, and made homemade tofu in Vietnam.
+We've documented the harvesting of grapes on the Ribeira Sacra, forgaing for percebes along the rocky coast of Galicia, fertilizing date trees in an oasis with an ancient civilization in Egypt, baking bread for a village with a great-grandmother in Cyprus, harvesting olives to make olive oil in Cyprus and Italy, cultivated cabbage to make kimchi with grandmothers in Korea, and making homemade tofu in Vietnam.
 Each and every volunteer experience is an opportunity to give back to the community we are living in and to partake in the day-to-day lifestyle of that given culture.
 Using food as a medium, we overcome barriers of religion, race, creed, and ethnicity, to provide our growing Community with a unique perspective of the lifestyles and situations that people live in.

 WHAT WE BELIEVE IN